 Still, this multiscale approach is not a substitute for more standard approaches such as significance-maximizing.
+We can establish statistically significant clusters, but we cannot necessarily rank order clusters in terms of statistical significance.
 In particular, this method cannot be used to gauge the relative statistical significance of clusters (such as determining whether clustering in Boston is more significant than in New York).
 While individual core points can be said to reflect relative (threshold) significance levels, there is no way to assign precise statistical significance to the core clusters they generate.
 Moreover, such representational schemes offer no formal criteria for choosing the key parameter values by which they are defined (the d-scales to be represented, the p-value thresholds and d -neighbor thresholds for core points, and even the connected-buffer approach to identifying distinct clusters).
-Hence the main objective of this procedure is to yield visual representations of clusters that capture both their relative shapes and concentrations in a natural way.
-Since there is no universally accepted definition of "clusters," it seems prudent to analyze this problem from many viewpoints and look for areas of substantial agreement among them.
+Hence, the main objective of this procedure is to yield visual representations of clusters that capture both their relative shapes and concentrations in a natural way.
+Since there is no universally accepted definition of clusters, it seems prudent to analyze this problem from many viewpoints and look for areas of substantial agreement among them.

-&lt;sup>26This also shows that at micro scales such maximal-significance procedures can be very sensitive to the particular shapes of zip code areas (cells).
+33This also shows that at micro scales such maximal-significance procedures can be very sensitive to the particular shapes of zip code areas (cells).
 In this case, the two adjacent zip code areas containing most of these labs happen to be closer to other neighbors (in centroid distance) than they are to each other.